mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e-cheatsheet/channel-menu.md

 ***

 ##### `cy.uiCloseChannelMenu()`
-Close the Channel Menu by clicking again the channel header title or dropdown icon at the center channel view, given that the menu is presently opened.
+Close the Channel Menu by clicking the channel header title or dropdown icon again at the center channel view, given that the menu is already open.

 ```javascript
 cy.uiCloseChannelMenu();